Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Experiments

 \subsection{Further Analysis}

+\textbf{Analysis for heterogeneous affinities modeling.} The Optimal Transport (OT) problem in Eq.\ref{OT_problem} is formulated to model heterogeneous affinities $\mathbf{S}^{he}$ from the perspective of the transition between instances from two different distributions.
+The constraint in Eq.\ref{OT_problem} ensures that $N^v$ visible instances' affinities are uniformly distributed to $N^r$ infrared instances in the transport plan, and vice versa.
+This design, compared to other alternative designs, prevents degenerated solutions where few infrared instances hold extremely high affinities with the majority of visible instances.
+We conducted a comparative analysis of various designs for modeling $\mathbf{S}^{he}$, as shown in Tab.\ref{Tab_fig:S_he}. ``Jaccard'' denotes the cross-modality Jaccard Similarity-based affinities and ``Cosine (k=K)'' denotes the cosine-similarity-based knn-affinities, K denotes the number of knn-neighbors for constructing knn-graph.
+The results confirmed the rationality of our choice.

-\textbf{Parameter Analysis. }The proposed method includes two parameters in MULT, i.e., $\alpha$ in Eq.\ref{Q_total} and $\beta$ in Eq.\ref{soft}.
+\textbf{Parameter Analysis. }The proposed method includes two parameters in MULT, $i.e.$, $\alpha$ in Eq.\ref{Q_total_v} and $\beta$ in Eq.\ref{soft}. $\alpha$ is a trade-off parameter between the self-consistency terms and the heterogeneous consistency terms. $\beta$ is the parameter to control the smoothness of the soft pseudo-labels from MULT.
 To investigate the impact of these two parameters, we varied their values, as depicted in Figure \ref{parameter}.
 We find when $0.15 \leq \alpha \leq 0.3$ and $0.6 \leq \beta \leq 0.7$, the model achieves relatively outstanding performance.
 We set $\alpha=0.2$ and $\beta=0.7$ based on the experiments.

-\textbf{Pseudo-label Accuracy Analysis.} To quantify the quality of the pseudo-labels, we calculate the accuracy of positive instance pairs found by the pseudo-labels during training, as shown in Fig.\ref{acc}.
+\textbf{Pseudo-label Accuracy Analysis.} To quantify the quality of the pseudo-labels, we calculate the accuracy/recall of positive instance pairs found by the pseudo-labels during training, as shown in Fig.\ref{acc} and Fig.\ref{recall}.
+We denote the ground-truth hard labels as $y^e(gt)$, where $e = \{v, r\}$ indicates the visible and infrared modality, respectively.
+We utilize the hard form $y^e = \{\tilde{y}^v, \tilde{y}^r, \hat{y}^v, \hat{y}^r\}$ of the soft pseudo-labels from MULT when quantifying the quality.
+In Fig.\ref{acc}, `Intra-modality visible label accuracy' ($IntraAcc^v$) indicates the accuracy of the visible intra-modality positive pairs found by the cross-modality visible labels $\hat{{y}}^v$.
+This can be achieved by computing the proportion of the ground-truth positive pairs within all instance pairs that share the same pseudo-label:

+Similarly, `Cross-modality visible label accuracy' ($CrossAcc^v$) indicates the accuracy of the cross-modality positive pairs found by $\tilde{\mathbf{y}}^v$ and $\hat{\mathbf{y}}^r$ from the V2R MULT.
+It can be similarly formulated as follows:

+The recall in Fig.\ref{recall} can be obtained similarly by computing the proportion of pairs that share the same pseudo-label within all ground-truth positive pairs.
 We compare our MULT with DOTLA \cite{DOTLA}, and the results demonstrate that our MULT significantly facilitates the quality of pseudo labels.
 Simultaneously, the results indicate that as MULT and network training alternate, the network can continuously correct erroneous pseudo-labels.